inductiva/inductiva/docs-sources/swan/unswan-tutorial.md

 > **Note**: Setting `spot=True` enables the use of [spot machines](../how-it-works/machines/spot-machines.md), which are available at substantial discounts.
 > However, your simulation may be interrupted if the cloud provider reclaims the machine.

-To adapt this script for other SWAN simulations, replace `input_dir` with the path to your SWAN input files and set the `sim_config_filename` accordingly.
+To adapt this script for other UnSWAN simulations, replace `input_dir` with the path to your UnSWAN input files and set the `sim_config_filename` accordingly.

 When the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown below.